College football's 50 best players in 2018

 After missing the first four games of the season, Williams added an extra burst to Notre Dame's offense thanks to his mixture of speed and power that can turn any of his carries into a big play.
 During a breakout season that was far from guaranteed, Williams ran for 941 yards and 12 touchdowns to keep pace with some of the nation's best backs once he got back on the field.

-Writeups by Andrea Adelson, Kyle Bonagura, David M. Hale, Sam Khan Jr., Dan Murphy, Alex Scarborough, Mitch Sherman, Jake Trotter, Tom VanHaaren
+Writeups by Andrea Adelson, Kyle Bonagura, David M. Hale, Sam Khan Jr., Dan Murphy, Alex Scarborough, Mitch Sherman, Jake Trotter and Tom VanHaaren.
+Balloting conducted by Etan Green, Assistant Professor of Operations, Information and Decisions at the Wharton School.